21 Apr Reduce, Reuse and Recycle To Create A Green Home(Last Updated On: July 26, 2018)

 Earth Day provides an opportunity for us to think about how our actions impact the environment.
 Typically, communities celebrate the movement through acts of conservation and group activities like cleaning parks.
-Like so many things, our actions start at home and there are many small steps we can do to create a green home.
+Like so many things, actions start at home.
+This means there are many small steps we can do to create a green home.

 1. Reduce Energy Consumption with LED Light Bulbs

 LED bulbs reduce your home energy consumption.
 Every little bit helps and if more homes leverage the benefits of LED light bulbs and lighting, then there is the potential to have a large impact on energy savings around the country.

 Not only can using energy-efficient LED bulbs at home lead to monthly energy savings, but there are also a variety of local rebates and other ways to finance LED lighting projects.